abrarmd29/House_Price_Analysis/README.md

 ## 2. Jupyter Notebook Code

-This branch contains the Jupyter notebook code that analyzes the House Price dataset.
+This folder contains the Jupyter notebook code that analyzes the House Price dataset.
 You can find the code in the code folder.
 The notebook consists of Python code.

 ## 3. Summary PDF

-This branch contains a PDF file summarizing the analysis of the House Price dataset.
-You can find the summary PDF in the Documents folder.
+This folder contains a PDF file summarizing the analysis of the House Price dataset.
+You can find the summary PDF in the Docs folder.
 The PDF includes a concise summary of the analysis, major findings, and visualizations in the form of bar graphs.

-## 3. results
+## 4. results

-This branch contains a Results of the code.
+This folder contains Results of the code.
 You can find it result folder.